dharmab/skyeye/docs/CONTRIBUTING.md

 Clone this Git repository somewhere, and navigate to it in the MSYS2 UCRT terminal.
 Your `C:\` is available at `/c`, so you can access your Documents folder with `cd '/c/Documents and Settings/yourusername/Documents/'`.
 Similarly, your `D:\` will be at `/d` if present, and so on.

-Run `make install-dependencies` to install the C++ and Go compilers.
+Run `make install-dependencies` to install the C++ and Go compilers as well as some build dependencies.

 Run `make` to build `SkyEye.exe`.